Immune System:

 Introduction

-Fluid Systems Of The Body
+Fluid Systems of the Body

 There are two main fluid systems in the body: blood and lymph.
 The blood and lymph systems are intertwined throughout the body and they are responsible for transporting the agents of the immune system.